atxwang/atxwang.github.io/_posts/2025/looksmaxxing.md

 You've heard of incels before.
 The "involuntary celibates" came to public consciousness through the 2014 Isla Vista shootings, and its mainstream discussion reached a fever pitch during the first Trump administration, as people directed attention to a new demographic of lonely, angry white boys as the source of the world's hatred[^1].
 Since then, the largest incel forums have been deplatformed.
 "Incel" has become a generic insult for anyone in the manosphere, including those who fuck.
 Incel terminology--- "sigma", "mewing", "chad" ---has become standard, if passe, slang among both Very Online teenagers and their six year old nephews.

 That doesn't mean the incels have disappeared.
 A few traditional  forums still exist, but as the "gender wars" have become increasingly juvenile, the incels have met the demands of battle.
-The incels' modern legacy is the **blackpill**, transformed and
+The incels' modern legacy is the **blackpill (BP)**, transformed and TikTokified into digestible mush by and for a post-COVID generation.

 [^1]: There was always an element of racial hatred in incel rhetoric.
 But this perception obfuscates the fact that a good portion of inceldom is non-white.
 The two most high-profile incel murderers, Elliot Rodger and Alek Minassian, were half-Asian and Armenian respectively.
 The misanthropic worldview of non-white incels is definitely informed by the angst of unattainable whiteness.